 Enhanced Protection for Minors

-Messenger has additional protections for users under 18 including limiting who can message them and how they can be found in search.
+Messenger has additional protections for 13- to 17-year-olds, including limiting who can message them and how they can be found in search.
 The company says that it also uses “machine learning to detect and disable accounts who are engaging in inappropriate interactions with children.”
 Facebook also provides in-app education for users under 18 “to be cautious when interacting with an adult they may not know.”
 Minors and adults may see safety notices pop up to help people spot suspicious activity and “take action to block or ignore someone when something doesn’t seem right.”

 Messenger has several important security tools to protect you and your information.
 Some of these, like Secret Conversations, two-factor authentication and App Lock, require opt-in by users, while others, like Facebook’s use of AI to detect and block phishing, scams and other harmful activities, run behind the scenes.

-Messenger allows you to conduct one-on-one chats with another person through “Secret Conversations,” which are fully encrypted, so that even if they are intercepted, the content will be hidden from anyone besides you and the intended recipient.
-Even Facebook can’t decipher an encrypted conversation.
+Messenger allows you to conduct one-on-one chats with another person through “Secret Conversations,” which are end-to-end encrypted so that even if they are intercepted, the content will be hidden from anyone besides you and the intended recipient.
 Secret Conversations can include messages, pictures, stickers, videos and voice recordings but can not be used for group messages, gifs, voice or video calls or payments.

 Facebook now has a “vanish mode” on Messenger and Instagram, which enables users to send messages that disappear once they are viewed and the sender leaves the conversation.

 The feature, which only works on mobile devices (not the web), can be turned on by swiping up on your mobile device while in an existing chat thread.
 (To exit vanish mode, swipe up again.)
 If one person enters vanish mode, the recipient will be notified.
-Their messages will disappear but the other person in the conversation has to enter vanish mode separately for their messages to disappear.
+Leaving a chat makes the messages you sent in vanish mode disappear, but if the other person hasn’t viewed them yet, they’ll be able to see them once they open the chat.
+If they never open the chat, the sent messages get deleted after 14 days.
 Vanish mode only works in one-to-one conversations, not group chats.
 And unlike regular (non-vanishing) chats, vanish mode does not work across apps so both of you have to be on Messenger or Instagram to access it.
-Vanishing conversations can be reported up to 1 hour after they disappear.
+Vanishing conversations can be reported up to one hour after they disappear.

 Two-factor authentication is an added layer of security that can protect you even if a hacker has gotten access to your password.
 While there are no technologies that can protect you from 100% of all threats, dual-factor authentication can thwart most attackers.